Attractadore/DedLeto2020/README.md

 doxygen Doxyfile
 ```

-The generated documentation can than be found in the docs/ folder.
+The generated documentation can than be found in the docs folder.